web-widget/shared-cache/README.md

 #### Cookie

-Like `query_string` or `header`, `cookie` controls which cookies appear in the Cache Key.
+Like `search` or `header`, `cookie` controls which cookies appear in the Cache Key.
 You can either include the cookie value or check for the presence of a particular cookie.

 #### Device